canonical/microk8s/README.md

 You may wish to temporarily shutdown microk8s when not in use without un-installing it.

-microk8s can be shutdown using the snap command
+microk8s can be shutdown with:

 ```
-snap disable microk8s
+microk8s.stop
 ```

-microk8s can be restarted later with the snap command
+microk8s can be restarted later with:

 ```
-snap enable microk8s
+microk8s.start
 ```

 ### Removing microk8s